venkata-369/cockroachdb/PCR/Step-2.md

 WantedBy=multi-user.target
 EOF
 ```
+### For Node 3, Repeat about Step cockroach.service
+---
 **Checklist**
 Verify the Full File
 ```
 systemctl cat cockroach
 ```

 Make sure you see **all these flags** in `ExecStart`:

 | Flag | Expected Value |